voxbone/voxsms-client-node/README.md

 ## How to use

 ### Instantiate the module
-1. Add the dependency to your application
+1. In routes/sms.js add the dependency to your application

   `````
   var Voxbone = require('voxbone');
   `````

-2. Add your credentials
+2. routes/sms.js, add your credentials

   ````
   var api_login = 'login';